- “Second” mono pressing circa 1959

 Growing out of my fashionable pessimism phase, I’ve come to appreciate older-sounding jazz numbers.
 But there’s a sort of hidden darkness looming in between the heads of the songs here.
 “Moment’s Notice”, an album favorite of mine, is the prime example of this: its happy, soulful theme seems to deceitfully change from major to minor key at the renewal of each chorus.

 One by one, I grew to adore each and every song on this album.
 “I’m Old Fashioned”, a standard written by songwriting juggernauts Jerome Kern and Johnny Mercer, initially sounded like a cookie-cutter ballad but ultimately won me over.
 On “Lazy Bird”, trumpeter Lee Morgan’s quiet introductory proclamation of the theme is a welcome break from the sheer power of this all-star sextet.
 But what hasn’t already been said about the album’s mega-classic title track?
-The simple 24-bar theme is one of the most famous intros in all of jazz.
-Coltrane’s solo has been exhaustively picked apart by scholars as well.
+The simple 24-bar theme is one of the most famous intros in all of jazz, and Coltrane’s solo has been exhaustively picked apart by scholars.
 No more than forty seconds after the album’s first notes sound, the leader launches this mazeltov cocktail at the listener.
 It was too intense for me as a jazz newcomer, but over the years I feel I have grown to better understand Coltrane’s music, and today I marvel at the flurry of notes played here.
 In my view of jazz history this marks the beginning of Coltrane’s revolution: uninspired by what he was hearing at the time, it is the moment when the saxophonist took his instrument and proclaimed to the jazz world, “Enough is enough, it’s time to push this music forward.”

 |John Coltrane approaching Rudy Van Gelder’s Telefunken U47 microphone|